Assistant Director, UMBC Center for Cybersecurity

 His interdisciplinary research and professional interests include information age conflict, cybersecurity operations, risk communication, and the social shaping of technology — specifically, issues related to resiliency and autonomy in networked societies.
 In addition to many articles and commentaries over the years, he is the co-author of O’Reilly’s Incident Response (2001).
 Forno holds a Ph.D. in Internet Studies from Curtin University of Technology in Australia.

-The Maryland Cyber Challenge and Competition (MDC3) is a unique and exciting initiative developed and designed especially to encourage young Marylanders to enroll in IT and computer science courses and pursue careers in Maryland’s cybersecurity workforce.
-The Challenge runs in three competitive divisions: high school, collegiate, and professional.
+The Maryland Cyber Challenge (MDC3) is a unique and exciting initiative developed and designed especially to encourage young Marylanders to enroll in IT and computer science courses and pursue careers in Maryland’s cybersecurity workforce.
+The Challenge runs in three competitive divisions: high school, collegiate, and professional, with student winners receiving significant cash prizes provided by NSA.